-5. Ensure sufficient long-term, predictable and flexible funding to reduce malnutrition and improve access to healthier diets in fragile and crisis-affected contexts nutrition contingency funds and/or flexible, innovative nutrition funding that can respond to shocks while Governments ensuring sustainable access to essential nutrition services.
-United Nations Example: [Donors] will support the Government of [Country], in partnership with [International and local And other relevant organizations] to invest in a nutrition contingency fund as part of a national nutrition resilience strategy by stakeholders as targeting pregnant and breastfeeding women, children under 5 years of age and food-insecure communities appropriate to enable rapid deployment of nutrition supplies.
-Scale up forecast-based financing, anticipatory actions and climate insurance schemes that prevent and United Nations mitigate the impacts of predicted climate hazards on diet and nutrition for the most at-risk groups.
-Governments Example: In [Country], the [International Organization], in coordination with the Government of [Country] Civil society and [civil society organizations] will implement a forecast-based financing and anticipatory action system to And other relevant mitigate the impacts of predicted floods on vulnerable populations, particularly households with women and stakeholders as children under 5 years of age and smallholder farms, whose livelihoods are most at risk from flooding. appropriate Increase by XX% the share of climate finance for adaptation actions that include considerations of Donors nutrition security and have clear diet and nutrition co-benefits for vulnerable communities in contexts And other relevant prone to climate shocks. stakeholders as
+5. Ensure sufficient long-term, predictable and flexible funding to reduce malnutrition and improve access to healthier diets in fragile and crisis-affected contexts

+Establish multi-year funding mechanisms to build resilient national nutrition systems through, for example, nutrition contingency funds and/or flexible, innovative nutrition funding that can respond to shocks while ensuring sustainable access to essential nutrition services.
+Donors Governments Example: [Donors] will support the Government of [Country], in partnership with [International and local United Nations organizations] to invest in a nutrition contingency fund as part of a national nutrition resilience strategy by targeting pregnant and breastfeeding women, children under 5 years of age and food-insecure communities to enable rapid deployment of nutrition supplies.
+And other relevant stakeholders as appropriate mitigate the impacts of predicted climate bazards on diet and putrition for the most at-rick groups United Nations Governments and [civil society organizations] will implement a forecast-based financing and anticipatory action system to mitigate the impacts of predicted floods on vulnerable populations, particularly households with women and children under 5 years of age and smallholder farms, whose livelihoods are most at risk from flooding.
+Civil society And other relevant stakeholders as appropriate Increase by XX% the share of climate finance for adaptation actions that include considerations of Donors nutrition security and have clear diet and nutrition co-benefits for vulnerable communities in contexts prone to climate shocks.
+And other relevant stakeholders as Example: In [Country], [Donor] will allocate funds in climate finance specifically for adaptation actions to increase funding allocation for nutrition-sensitive climate adaptation from XX% to XX% of the country's climate finance envelope over five years, as well as to improve dietary diversity scores in targeted communities by XX%, with a focus on children under 5 years of age and pregnant women. appropriate